-We Perform Tilly Kettle art authentication.
-Tilly Kettle appraisal.
-Tilly Kettle certificates of authenticity (COA).
-Tilly Kettle analysis, research, scientific tests, full art authentications.
+We perform Tilly Kettle art authentication, appraisal. certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Tilly Kettle or we will sell it for you.

 Tilly Kettle was a portrait painter and the first English painter to work in India.
 He was born in London, the son of a coach painter, in a family that had been members of the Brewers’ Company of freemen for five generations.
 He studied drawing with William Shipley in the Strand and first entered professional portraiture in the 1750’s.

 Kettle’s first series of portraits appeared in the 1760’s.
 His first surviving painting is a self-portrait from 1760, with his first exhibit at the Society of Artists in 1761.
 He worked at restoring the Sheldonian Theatre, Oxford and painted Francis Yarborough, a doctor of Brasenose College, Oxford in 1763.
 He painted many members of the family of William Legge, 2nd Earl of Dartmouth.
 In 1764-5, he was active in London and continued exhibiting at the Society of Artists.